 1 generates this address:

 If you follow the link, you’ll notice that the address has already been involved in over 1,000 transactions for a total of over 7 BTC within the last few years.
 If you wanted, you could easily spend any available funds at this address because the private key is known to you.

 Now imagine you’re a thief determined to steal bitcoin.
 One strategy might be to compile a list of easy-to-remember private keys.
 Next, generate the addresses for these keys and monitor the Bitcoin network for incoming payments to one of them.
 When one arrives, immediately sign a transaction moving the funds to another address you control.

 Contrast the ease of this scheme with a situation in which a private key was chosen by a perfect random number generator.
 With no clue what the key might be, brute force iteration would be the only option.
 As we’ve already seen, carrying out this plan is physically impossible.

 What would happen if the random number generator were not quite random?
 For example, what if all output private keys were clustered about a constant value within a narrow range?

 Any attacker aware of such a defect could drastically reduce the necessary search space.
 Under the right conditions, it would become practical to monitor all of the addresses based on the faulty random number generator and steal funds from any one of them at will.

-As you can see, this address was used quite recently to store funds, which were immediately withdrawn.
+As you can see, this address was used as late as 2016 to store funds, which were immediately withdrawn.